 - Sulik's reaction to meeting a low-intelligence character:

-- In an early part of the game is a man named Torr whom the player can have low intelligence conversations with (Complete with subtitles!).
+- Sulik then points you to a man named Torr whom the player can have low intelligence conversations with (Complete with subtitles!).
 The implication being that the two idiots understand one another perfectly.
 Here's a transcript:

 Torr: Me Torr (I'm Torr.
 Can I help you with anything?)